M2vH/websitetest/_projects/myproject-test.md

 The RAW file can be found [here](https://github.com/M2vH/websitetest/raw/gh-pages/_layouts/project.md)

-I would like to display some code snippets, but `{% highlight html %}` is not working.
+I would like to display some code snippets, but `highlight html` is not working.